cometa-rocks/cometa_documentation/css-xpath.md

     </tr>
     <tr>
         <td>translate(str, abc, XYZ)</td>
-        <td>Evaluates a string and a set of characters to translate and return the translated string. str is the string to evaluate, abc is the string of characters that will be replaced, XYZ is the string of characters used for replacement; the first character in XYZ will replace every occurence of the first character in abc that appears in str.<br/>
+        <td>Evaluates a string and a set of characters to translate and return the translated string. str is the string to evaluate, abc is the string of characters that will be replaced, XYZ is the string of characters used for replacement; the first character in XYZ will replace every occurrence of the first character in abc that appears in str.<br/>
         < xsl:value-of select="translate('The quick brown fox.', 'abcdefghijklmnopqrstuvwxyz', 'ABCDEFGHIJKLMNOPQRSTUVWXYZ')" / > will return 'THE QUICK BROWN FOX.' <br/> < xsl:value-of select="translate('The quick brown fox.', 'brown', 'red')" / > will return 'The quick red fdx.'</td>
     </tr>
     <tr>
         <td>normalize-space(string)</td>
-        <td>Remove leading and trailing white-spaces from a string, replaces sequiences of whitespace characters by a single space and returns the result string</td>
+        <td>Remove leading and trailing white-spaces from a string, replaces sequences of whitespace characters by a single space and returns the result string</td>
     </tr>
     <tr>
         <td>string-length(string)</td>